Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 * The ID has been added to the node for voting
 * The referendum is in progress (not in "Upcoming" or "Ended" state)
-* The amount of votes casted is equal to the amount of questions in the referendum
+* The amount of votes cast is equal or smaller to the number of questions in the referendum

 If a singular referendum vote fails, others are unaffected.
 For example, if one vote is for a referendum that the node is unaware of, others will still behave normally.

-If there is no such optionID for a question, the question is ignored and no vote will be cast for this question only.
-As 0 never exists as an optionID, it can be used to skip a question, but still vote for all others.
+If there is no such answerID for a question, the question is ignored, and will cast no vote for this question only.
+As 0 never exists as an optionID, it can be used to skip a question but still vote for all others.

+## Firefly Endpoints

 ## Node endpoints